mona-piya/StackoverflowAnalysis/readme.md

 We planned to predict the growth of languages for upcoming years by using time series forecasting such as ARIMA model.
 Unfortunately, we have only 3 years of dataset, there is not enough data to use time series forecasting.
 With a very small number of observations, there is insufficient data to split the observations into training and testing.
-More observations are needed to build the predictive model.
-**further exploration in future projects may be needed to explain this question**
+More observations are needed to build the predictive model. **Further exploration in future projects may be needed to explain this question**

 ### <a name="6.2 Predicting the salary of data scientist">6.2) Predicting the salary of data scientist</a>